hermanmak/AWSWorkshop-20180731-VPC-EC2-S3-RDS/README.md

 * By default, all the network routing rule has been pre-defined, you don't need to do anything.
 * In this empty stack, you can see what we showed in the first diagram.

-## After Workshop
+## After Workshop (Deleting a stack deletes the resources created by the stack!)
-1. Go to Cloudformation, select your stack and delete stack.
+1. Go to Cloudformation, select you stack from step 3 and delete it by selecting > Actions > Delete Stack.
-2. Remember to delete the EC2 one, and the delete the based one.
+2. Remember to delete the main stack for the first CloudFormation template we ran (description is VPC + Bastion + EC2 + Database)
+3. Delete the Web Server and Backend Server CloudFormation stack from step 7.